Best Side Trips On Manaslu Circuit Trek

 Ponkar Lake

-Tucked away in the remote alpine basin above Bimthang, Ponkar Lake sits quietly at an altitude of around 4,200 meters.
-It offers you a serene and majestic post-pass reward after the challenging Larke La Pass.
-Often overlooked, this sapphire-blue glacial lake is a hidden gem of the Manaslu Circuit Trek.
+Tucked into a remote alpine basin above Bimthang, Ponkar Lake sits peacefully at around 4,200 meters.
+It is a serene and rewarding detour after crossing the challenging Larke La Pass.

 Highlights